-My youngest son LOVES french toast.
+My youngest son LOVES French toast.
 He requests it for dinner, and is beyond thrilled when I follow through.
 It's so easy to make, you'd think I would do it more often!
-We have a favorite way of preparing the french toast and a delicious caramel syrup to pour over that is out of this world.
-This time we used leftover slices of the homemade bread we made the other day from Gluten-free Heaven, and it was pretty outstanding.
-Whether for breakfast or dinner, this is worth a try!
+We have a favorite way of preparing French toast and a delicious caramel syrup to pour over that is out of this world.
+So delicious and simple, it's a breakfast (or dinner) that can't be beat!

 Easy French Toast with Buttermilk Caramel Syrup

 4-6 eggs (my rule of thumb is one egg per person)